The 40 Best Beach Facts for Kids | Free PDFs

 Beach Conservation

 A goal of this website is to help families and educators raise planet-saving kids.
-I included six children’s titles about ocean conservation on my ocean book list.
-Conservation stories and facts can empower children to be ocean protectors.

 Activity: Talk about responsible choices that protect our oceans.
 It’s important not to litter or disturb wildlife and plants.
 But as parents and educators, we need to teach children about the biggest threats to our oceans.
 The fishing industry, the oil industry, and climate change are all human-created dangers.